 From a primary prevention perspective, anatomic grooves or pits and fissures on occlusal surfaces of permanent molars trap food debris and promote the presence of bacterial biofilm, thereby increasing the risk of developing carious lesions.
-Effectively penetrating and sealing these surfaces with a dental material-for example, pit-and-fissure sealants-can prevent lesions and is part of a comprehensive caries management approach.11
+Effectively penetrating and sealing these surfaces with a dental material-for example, pit-and-fissure sealants-can prevent lesions and is part of a comprehensive caries management approach.11 of noncavitated carious lesions.

-From a secondary prevention perspective, there is evidence that sealants also can inhibit the progression of noncavitated carious lesions.
 The use of sealants to arrest or inhibit the progression of carious lesions is important to the clinician when determining the appropriate intervention for noncavitated carious lesions.